 Cycling must be normalised as a mode of travel in Northern Ireland, accessible to all regardless of age, gender, ethnicity or impairment.
-In line with a sustainable road users hierarchy, making cycling easier should never involve making pedestrians feel vulnerable.
+In line with a sustainable road users' hierarchy, making cycling easier should never involve making pedestrians feel vulnerable.
 Under a new approach we must ensure that the opportunity to cycle is open to everyone through:

-- Ensuring, when investing in cycling infrastructure (including cycle parking), that is designed to standards that are safe, accessible and usable for all (including disabled and non-disabled people). - Ensuring investment recognises cycles as vehicles not pedestrians, by providing infrastructure in urban areas that is segregated from both pedestrians and other vehicles (no shared footways). - Ensuring that as a condition of any investment in schemes to promote cycling (including public cycle hire schemes) they are required to be inclusive and accessible to everyone including people who require non-standard and accessible cycles
+- Ensuring priority (over traffic but not walking and wheeling) for cycling in our existing streets and places when upgrading existing roads infrastructure. - Ensuring, when investing in cycling infrastructure (including cycle parking), that it is designed to standards that are safe, accessible and usable for all (including disabled and non-disabled people). - Ensuring investment recognises cycles as vehicles not pedestrians, by providing infrastructure in urban areas that is segregated from both pedestrians and other vehicles (no shared footways). - Ensuring that as a condition of any investment in any scheme to promote cycling (including public cycle hire schemes) they are required to be inclusive and accessible to everyone including people who require non-standard and accessible cycles.